a36bor/bunar/_posts/2022-04-10-ethical-considerations-for-behavior-analysts.md

 <a id="go6"> </a>
 ## Conclusion ##

-Behavior analysts have used a variety of methods to conduct research, analyze data, and ask questions.
-In this blog post we will explore the ethical considerations of behavior analysts.

-We will start by exploring research with human participants and working with animals, followed by working in educational and counselling settings and behavioural consultancy.
 Behavior analysts are trained to be aware of and follow strict principles to ensure their research is valid and trustworthy.